A-3

 Photo contributed by Darryl Baker and the Vallejo Naval & Historical Museum.

-The Grampus and Pike moored to a barge behind the tug USS Fortune.
-Location is not known but the San Francisco area as well as San Diego are distinct possibilities.
+The Grampus and Pike moored to a barge behind the tug USS Fortune. the location is not known but the San Francisco area as well as San Diego are distinct possibilities.
 Date is circa 1908.
-Not much detail of the submarines in this photo.
+Not much detail of the submarines is visible in this photo.

 Other photos of the Fortune show her with an after mast that was later removed.
 A crewman is seen with a hose washing down the topsides.